zipurman/oVIRT_Simple_Backup/docs/install_debian.md

 ---

-### Steps to setting up BackupEngine
+### Steps to setting up oVirtSimpleBackupVM

-BackupEngine is required for both Backups of oVirt VMs as well as migration of XenServer VMs.
+oVirtSimpleBackupVM is required for both Backups of oVirt VMs as well as migration of XenServer VMs.
 This VM will be the primary interface on any functionality and is required.

-* STEP 1 - SETUP THE BackupEngine On oVirt Server
+* STEP 1 - SETUP THE oVirtSimpleBackupVM On oVirt Server
     1. Create a Debian Linux VM
-        1. name: BackupEngine
+        1. name: oVirtSimpleBackup
         2. 4GB ram
         3. 2GB single disk (using manual partitions (80% /)()20% swap) OR 8GB single disk using (using automated partitioning as automated has a minimum of 8GB)
         4. MINIMAL INSTALL ONLY
         5. MAKE SURE YOU INSTALL USING "US ENGLISH" FOR LANGUAGE AS SOME SCRIPTING MAY NOT WORK IF USING OTHER LANGUAGES
-    2. Once installed do the following as root on the BackupEngine VM:
+    2. Once installed do the following as root on the oVirtSimpleBackupVM:
         1. ``sed -i '2,5 s/^/#/' /etc/apt/sources.list`` will rem out the line with the CD ROM
         2. ``apt-get update``
         3. ``apt-get install pv curl lzop gzip xmlstarlet lsscsi exim4 uuid-runtime fsarchiver parted nfs-common php7.0 php7.0-curl php7.0-xml``